-I received a pardon does that automatically expunge my record?
+I received a first offender pardon does that automatically expunge my record?

 No. There are two kinds of pardons both of which restore certain rights.
 An automatic pardon is given to first time offenders in Louisiana (some crimes are excluded from eligibility).
 An automatic first offender pardon does not prevent the State from using your record against you in the future, nor does it seal the record from public view.
 A full govenor’s pardon, however, prevents your records from being used against you at a later time for subsequent convictions and returns the accused to the state he was in prior to arrest.

 How long do I have to wait to apply for an expungement if I was never prosecuted?

-Applications may be filed immediately after the final disposition of the case where there was an acquittal or motion to quash.
+Applications may be filed immediately following an acquittal or successful motion to quash.

 If the time limit for prosecution has run out and the District Attorney dismissed or refused prosecution, then an application for expungement may be possible.
 Generally, the DA has a specific amount of time after the date of the offense within which he must institute charges.
 They are as follows: